-When it comes to commercial & specialty insurance, things are different and largely because the distribution model and the “supply chain” if you will is far more complicated than personal insurance with several handoffs and entities external to the insurer.
+When it comes to commercial & speciality insurance, things are different and largely because the distribution model and the “supply chain”, if you will, is far more complicated than personal insurance with several handoffs and entities external to the insurer.
 Hold on to this as we will come back to this in a bit.

 Insurance is undergoing a digital transformation.
 Nearly every insurer has set-up an innovation office to focus on digital and emerging technologies; while their business teams are executing large-scale enterprise transformations around core system modernization.

 A fair question would be why should insurers have to undertake a digital transformation journey that is known to be expensive, time intensive and prone to risks?
 After all, insurance is a necessary evil.
 No matter how bad the website is or how broken the policy issuance process is, people will buy insurance.
 You cannot drive off the brand new Lexus off the dealers lot without buying auto insurance and it is not advisable to skimp on renters insurance and run the risk of paying for a clogged drain because kids flushed their toys down it!

 The most important metric to measure an insurer’s profitability is the combined ratio.
 Simply put,